alschube/gnss-navigation-status/README.md

 The program can be interrupted by pressing the key combination Ctrl + C twice.

-## Installation guide (Frontend)
+## Quick Start Guide (Frontend)

-To set up the frontend simply install the apk that is found in the frontend folder on your smartphone
+* To set up the frontend simply install the apk that is found in the frontend folder on your smartphone

-When you first open the app you have to configure the ip address of your raspberry pi in the settings tab.
+* When you first open the app you have to configure the ip address of your raspberry pi in the settings tab.
 After clicking the connect Button a connection should be established.

+* In order to configure which satellite systems should be used you can check or uncheck them under the Settings Tab

+* In order to use RTCM correction you have to run an ntrip client and connect to a base station (see Chapter RTCM) and you need to activate it in the app in the Settings Tab

+## RTCM + NTRIP

+If you want to use RTCM corrections you have to install an ntrip client on your raspberry pi or laptop.
+I used rtknavi from the rtklib which can be downloaded from http://www.rtklib.com/

+By clicking on the "I" on the top you can create a new input stream.

+Check (2) Base Station, select NTRIP Client as type and click on the first '...'
+Button.

+There you have to enter your credentials and the Mountpoint you wish to use.
+If you click on Ntrip... you can select the desired Mountpoint from a list, copy and paste it into the input field.

+After that you can click OK and you have set the to Transmit NMEA GPGGA to Base Station to "Latitude/Longitude" and provide your current position as accurate as possible (you can read the longitude and latitude that the app calculates).

+After that you need to output the received RTCM data.
+For that you have to click on the "L" Button in the upper right corner.

+Check (7) Base Station and TCP Client as Type.
+Open the Options by clicking on the '...'
+Button right beside it.
+There you have to type your raspberry pi's ip address and the port of the TCP Server (the backend), it is 8766.

+You can confirm and go back to main window.
+If you click start, the ntrip client tries to communicate with the base station and transmitts your position in order to get correction data.
+This can take up to some minutes.
+If you see bars in the diagram in the center below, it is working.

+You can now activate rtcm in the app (if not already done) and see how the calculated position gets more and more accurate.